Franklin County, Massachusetts

 Mercury thermometers are still commonly found in many medicine cabinets.
 If a mercury thermometer breaks, it can threaten our health and the environment.
 For example, the mercury from one fever thermometer can contaminate all of the fish in a 20-acre lake.
 When a mercury thermometer is broken, the mercury forms a vapor that is easily inhaled.
 Symptoms of acute exposure to mercury can include numbness around the mouth, tunnel vision, and tingling toes and fingers.
 Prolonged, high level exposure can cause neurological and kidney damage, vision problems, and behavioral abnormalities.* These dangers are increased for younger children and pregnant women.

-*Source: US Food and Drug Administration, January 2001For more information about devices that may contain mercury:
+*Source: US Food and Drug Administration, January 2001To learn more, visit:

 Mercury Spill Information